plrg-bristol/fir/index.md

 ### Attendance

 The meeting will take place from 10am to 5pm on Wednesday 1st of November in <a href="https://engine-shed.co.uk/" target="_blank">Engine Shed</a>, <a href="https://goo.gl/maps/4UMxDXYtNHgmGscm9" target="_blank">Bristol BS1 6QH</a>.

+Please sign up at <a href="https://www.eventbrite.com/e/717109883967/" target="_blank">EventBrite</a> if you wish to attend.

-Attendance is free of charge, and both refreshments and lunch will be provided.
-We ask that you sign up using the following form in order to estimate catering requirements.
+Attendance is free of charge, and both refreshments and lunch will be provided, but we need you to sign because places are limited.

+### Proposing a Talk

+Talks are typically 20-30 minutes long and should be given in person.
+We invite proposals for talks on any topic related to programming languages.
+Subjects related to functional programming, and submissions from industrial professionals and junior researchers (postdocs and students) are especially welcome.

+Please e-mail Alex Kavvos and Steven Ramsay on <pl-rg@bristol.ac.uk> with the subject "FITR talk proposal", giving a draft title and an abstract by the end of:

+  * Mon, 2 October 2023

 ### Travel